blaenk/site/content/notes/scala.md

 Methods themselves are abstract if they have no defined implementation.

-Parameterless methods are those that take no parameters and their parentheses are omitted.
+Parameter-less methods are those that take no parameters and their parentheses are omitted.

 The convention is to omit the parentheses when there are no parameters and the method accesses mutable state only by reading its class' fields.

-Further, empty parentheses in function calls can be omitted.
+Empty parentheses in function calls can be omitted.
 The convention is to only omit them if they have no side-effects.
 I/O calls for example should always explicitly contain the parentheses.

-Classes can be extended other classes.
+Classes can be extended by other classes.
 This allows the sub-class to inherit all non-private members of the parent class, and makes the sub-class a sub-type of the parent type.

 All classes implicitly extend from `scala.AnyRef` which is equivalent to Java's `java.lang.Object`:

 ``` scala
 class ArrayElement(conts: Array[String]) extends Element {